n1smm/spectroCube/README.md

 ### Usage
 very simple mouse comands like zoom and rotate can be done.
 To start the sound you need to do ``left click``

+### Possible future development
+ the idea is to make the cube responsive, so depending from which side you are watching the cube it should be transforming the cube in different ways based on different algorithms.
+ For now there is only fft analyizer. but there might be some more interesting sound analization algorithms possible with ``meyda.js`` (``https://meyda.js.org/``).